yezkez10/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 2b.
-Date entered is invalid
+Date entered is invalid.
     * 2b1.
 ClinicAssistant shows an error message and requests for correct date.
     * 2b2.
 User enters a new date.
-    * Steps 2b1 - 2b2 are repeated until date entered is correct
+    * Steps 2b1 - 2b2 are repeated until date entered is correct.

       Use case resumes at step 3.

 * 3a.
-ClinicAssistant returns an empty list of available timeslots
+ClinicAssistant returns an empty list of available timeslots.
     * 3a1.
-User now has to enter a new date
+User now has to enter a new date .
-    * Step 3a1 is repeated until date entered has list of at least 1 available timeslot
+    * Step 3a1 is repeated until date entered has list of at least 1 available timeslot.

       Use case resumes at step 4.